Black Book Purge

 Lazarus described a conspiratorial structure in America with the white man as an “Omnipotent Administrator.”
 He's the one in charge and represents the brain.
 The black man is the opposite; He's the dimwitted, “Supermasculine Menial” body, and his place is in the fields and factories performing manual labor.
 The “Omnipotent Administrator” makes the rules; therefore, he doesn't want any woman or non-white man to achieve a higher education than himself, as they would threaten his absolute authority.
 “The Administrator” can have sexual relations with white or black women, whereas the “Supermasculine” black man can only have sex with black women whom he doesn't want.
 Any violation of the directive means death.

 Allegory of the Black Eunuchswas written almost 55 years ago, and just like old fat Lazarus, many African-American men today, especially those with wealth, still feel entitled to any woman on the planet.
-Black women, however, especially the darker ones, must remain loyal to black men and not intermingle or marry outside of the race.
+Black women, however, especially the darker ones, must remain loyal to the black community and not intermingle or marry outside of the race.
 Besides the stressful responsibility of single motherhood, these women must also serve as activist warriors, fighting the black man's battles while he hides in the shadows like a punk ass sissy.

 Thank God, there's an online movement of fearless black women encouraging other black females to divest from “Blackistan” - a nightmarish, parallel America inhabited by Dusties: shiftless, dirt-poor black men with nothing to offer but their dicks and a mouthful of word salad.
 A dusty is hopeless with technology.
 He only uses a computer to troll the internet, especially YouTube, and various chat rooms to monitor what black women say about him.
 If exposed, he'll blame white supremacy for his failures as a father, husband, and provider.

-On the streets and barbershops of Blackistan, stoned dusties try to impress each other with senseless basketball-dominated chatter.
+On the streets and barbershops of Blackistan, stoned Dusties try to impress each other with senseless basketball-dominated chatter.
 “Yo, nigger, my man Lebron scored thirty-two points last night with fifteen rebounds.”
 As if Lebron James's millions will magically trickle down to them.
 By wearing the same pricey caps, jerseys, and sneakers (no doubt purchased by their girlfriends or baby mommas) as their favorite sports heroes, Dusties are making white and Asian men who own the stores rich.

-In Blackistan, a variant of the dusty, known as a hotep, stalks nightclubs, and cultural events.
+In Blackistan, a variant of the dusty, known as a hotep, stalks nightclubs, bars, and cultural events.
 His mission is to fool black women into thinking he’s intelligent and Afrocentric when, in fact, it’s only a ploy to gain access to her bed, car, and bank accounts.
 These pseudo-revolutionaries dress up in African garb and preach that black salvation rests on principles established in ancient Egypt 4,000 years ago.
 Although most wouldn't know the difference between a pharaoh and a sparrow, they consider themselves descendants of ancient kings and non-existent biblical Israelites.

 Unfortunately, regardless of socioeconomic status, many females in Blackistan (called dust bunnies) continue to fall for the dust man's rhetoric and will birth children whom he has no intention of supporting.
 I'm not blaming black women, though.
 It's not their fault.
 Since childhood, they've been conditioned to defend the dusty, even those who have abused or abandoned them.
 Divesting from Blackistan will take time, maybe a hundred years.
 I hope more black women heed the call and get out before it's too late.